 Student Members’ meetings

-The Union may hold Student Members’.
+The Union may hold Student Members’ meetings.
 Such meetings shall be called and held in accordance with the Bye-Laws.

 For the avoidance of doubt, any Student Members’ meeting held under this Article 21 shall not be a Company Law Meeting of the Union for the purposes of the Companies Acts.